SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 Custom applications may be

-* web-based UI applications, either deployed as standalone applications or as plugins deployed into a specific application (e.g. a widget to the Cockpit dashboard)
+* web-based UI applications, either deployed as standalone applications or as plugins deployed into a specific application (for example, a widget to the Cockpit dashboard)
 * links to an application running elsewhere
 * duplicates of subscribed applications (in order to be able to customize them)